-- If this is your first appointment with CPS this academic year, please log on to your Student Health Portal prior to your appointment to complete some required paperwork, which typically takes about 10-15 minutes.
-Please have this paperwork completed at least 30 minutes prior to your scheduled appointment time.
+- If this is your first appointment with CPS this academic year, please log on to your Student Health Portal before your appointment to complete some required paperwork, which typically takes about 10-15 minutes.
+Please complete this paperwork at least 30 minutes before your scheduled appointment time.

-- A link to the Zoom or doxy.me appointment will be sent to you by CPS prior to your scheduled appointment time.
+- A link to the appointment will be sent to you by CPS before your scheduled appointment time.

-- About 5 minutes before your appointment, make sure your device is accessible and working.
+- About 5 minutes before your appointment, ensure your device is accessible and working.

-- Upon the start of the appointment, your mental health provider will verify your identity, your physical location, your emergency contact, nearest emergency services, and agreement to engage in the service.
+- Upon the start of the appointment, your mental health provider will verify your identity, physical location, emergency contact, nearest emergency services, and agreement to engage in the service.

 - Choose a private and confidential location without anyone else present.
 Do not have a counseling session in a public area.